dgalassi99/quant-lab/README.md

 - Advances in Financial ML - Ch.7, 10
 - ML for Asset Managers - Ch.5
 - The Science of Algo Trading - Ch.11
+- The Concepts and Practice of Mathematical Finance - M. Joshi: Ch.1-2
 Tasks:
 - Implement Kelly criterion, risk parity
 - Cross-validated ML pipeline